ThalesGroup/learn-ciphertrust/README.md

 # Learn CipherTrust

 A repository which contains all you need from quick deployment scripts to step-by-step demos and tutorials.
-Check out the [Learn CipherTrust website](https://thalesgroup.github.io/ciphertrust/) to see the video tutorials and demos associated to projects in this repository.

-If you need assistance or have question, please contact oss@thalesgroup.com

-## Get started

-Head to the [Learn CipherTrust Website](https://thalesgroup.github.io/ciphertrust/) to [get started](https://thalesgroup.github.io/ciphertrust/docs/intro)!

 ## Contributing